EMPHATICSoft/emphaticsoft/EventDisplay/WebDisplay/README.md

 ## TODOs
 - Before next release:
+  - Get the loading screen back, or at least add updating text to the event display while loading.
+Remember that the initial long load is really the backend loading the geometry service.
   - Clean up geometry volume names
   - Why doesn't this work on Safari?
 Is it some security setting?
 Should we disable the setting or change how the application works?
+  - Make it easy and obvious how to add new objects to the event display
+    - Put extension interface high in the ART module code.
+Move web sockets code as close to the bottom as possible.
+    - Put extension interface high in the **Javascript** code.
+Remove need for understanding `await` and `Future`.
+Or can I remove the need to edit Javascript entirely?
+    - Think a little about how MC trajectories will be distinguished from reconstructed tracks.
+Should I change the style of MC trajectories to make more options available for the reconstruction?
+      - Make MC trajectories dots and dashes only?
+      - Button to turn off MC and/or reco?
+      - Provide a roadmap for 1-2 other collaborators to add Tracks and the ARICH to the event display.
+Pay attention to where they get stuck and smooth that over for the future when I don't work no EMPHATIC anymore!
+  - Why does the camera seem sluggish in Firefox?
+Do I have an optimization problem now?
 - Before next collaboration meeting:
+  - Hand these off to someone else to test maintainability!
     - Include SSD Tracks and TrackSegments.
 Robert has these working now!
     - Include the ARICH.
 Draw boxes for the ARICH hits?
 Paste the 2D histogram on the front of the box as a texture?
   - How do we manage port numbers with many users on the same GPVM?
 Right now, they see each other's event displays!
   - Better default camera positions and buttons to switch between them!
-  - Better camera controls?
-What do collaborators think of these OrbitControls?
-Would others like arrow key navigation, or is the camera good enough as is?
 - Before next run:
 - Later...
   - Extensibility: Goal is for ordinary analyzers to add information to display without writing graphics code.
 Better if they don't have to modify event display code at all.